RuiRomano/pbip-demo-agentic-mcp/.kb/powerbi-pbip-kb.md

 # powerbi-pbip-kb

-This file defines the **general rules** and **implementation guidelines** an agent must follow when creating Power BI Project.
+This file defines the **implementation guidelines** an agent must follow when creating a new Power BI Project.

 ---

-## Ensure your have the right tools
+## High-level implementation phases

+Ensure you respect the following phases when implementing the Power BI Project.

+### Phase 1: Prepare environment
-- **Critical**: Make sure `powerbi-modeling-mcp` is available.
+1. **Critical**: Make sure **powerbi-modeling-mcp** is available.
 If not, stop and prompt the user to install it.
-Learn about the `powerbi-modeling-mcp` tools and always prioritize using Batch tools.
-For example, when creating columns try to create them in batch using `BatchColumnOperationsTool` instead of one by one using `ColumnOperationsTool`.
+Learn about the **powerbi-modeling-mcp** tools and always prioritize using Batch tools.
+For example, when creating objects always try to create them in batches to minimize round-trips.

-## New Power BI Project workflow

-- Start by creating the PBIP folder structure.
-Follow the content in [PBIP file structure](#pbip-file-structure)
+2. Create the Power BI Project (PBIP) folder structure as explained in [PBIP file structure](#pbip-file-structure)
-- Start by creating a new empty semantic model.
-You should serialize the database into the `definition/` folder of the semantic model in the PBIP.
+3. Because its PBIP development, there is no Analysis Services server.
+Thereforce: cannot run DAX queries to test data; cannot run refresh commands; its ok to have partitions in `NoData` state.

+### Phase 2: Semantic Model implementation
+1. Understand the Data Source schema: tables, columns, relationships.
+2. Create a new semantic model, avoid creating tables and columns that are not necessary for the business requirements.
-- **Critical:** Ensure you follow the development style and best practices in `powerbi-modeling-kb.md`.
+3. **Critical:** Ensure you follow the semantic model development rules and best practices in `powerbi-modeling-kb.md`.

+### Phase 3: Enforce Best practices
+1. Ensure semantic model best practices in `powerbi-modeling-kb.md`.
+3. **Critical:** Also run the Best Practice Analysis tool by calling the script `.bpa/bpa.ps1` with arguments `-src [path to the semantic model]` and resolve critical errors found.Don't forget to serialize the database back to the folder after fixes.
+No need to create build automation pipeline, just run the script directly as part of the development phase.

+### Phase 4: Report implementation
+1. Copy the `.kb/templateReport` content to the empty `definition/` folder of the report in the PBIP.
-- **Critical:** Power BI cannot open the semantic model for edit directly, it must include a report.
-If there is a `.kb/templateReport` use it instead of the empty report.
-Follow the instructions in the `template-report-kb.md` to adapt the template report visuals to the created semantic model.
-Only work in the report when the semantic model development is complete.
+2. Follow the instructions in the `template-report-kb.md` to adapt the report visuals to the semantic model.

 ## PBIP file structure